- Student/Staff Eligibility

 - Costs to students – immunizations & tests

 Services include treatment for minor acute illnesses and injuries, annual women health exams, birth control, allergy injections and required immunizations.
 Physical examinations are provided for all UIS athletes and for students who are required to have them for work, school, etc.

 A wellness resource and self-help area is available in the Health Services (HS) clinic and a supply of over-the-counter remedies is also available along with guidelines and directions for their use.

 The HS is supported by student fees (shared with the UIS Counseling Center) university funds and some user fees.
 There is no charge for visits to the HS although there are some charges for special services.
 Students are notified at the time of the visit if any charges will be incurred.
 It is the students responsibility to submit paid receipts for reimbursement to their insurance provider.
 Because more complex health issues sometimes arise, students are expected to have their own health insurance to cover those types of expenses.
 Students are responsible for informing the HS staff if their insurance requires the use of specific providers.

 Patient Health Record

-We require anyone who receives service or consultation in the Health Services to complete a Medical History Record prior to their clinic visit.
+We require anyone who receives service or consultation in the Health Services to complete a Medical History form PDF prior to their clinic visit.
 We ask that you review the information at each visit to the Health Service so that your information remains current throughout your academic career at UIS Copies of the form can be found online at: